Next exhibition – ?

 Please come back and check again if what you want is not yet ready – or email me – click here.

-If the coach or loco you want is not in the list – again email me.
+If the loco you want is not in the list – again email me.
 It would help to know what customers actually want.

 I welcome feedback on this revised website – call me with your comments – probably easier by phone than email – though my hearing is not too good these days (even with hearing aids).

 Let me know what you think – is it easy to use and find what you are looking for?
 How can it be improved?